 - What is the unspoken wisdom that you discovered in your career field?
 What has time taught you that potentially no one could mentor?
 That’s an excellent questions, I would probably say you must focus your time and energy on the things you can control and not about the bad things that you can not.
 I think the other thing is that relates to teaching, cultivating and open minds, I think recognizing that in this profession you are not in for the money.
 Don’t get me wrong, I believe that our profession is quite deserving as any teacher should be but again when you look into the society impact, where the society is focused, maybe?
 Where the energy and politics is?
 Unfortunately education is not necessarily at the top.
 You start to realize if you weren’t doing the work you don’t know who would be.

 - Which are the books that have had most impact in your life career?
 It hasn’t be necessary books that have had a bigger impact in my career, the dialogue and the courses that I have taken.
 One of the things I recall is telling one of my instructors “the more I read, the more ignorant I feel”.
 Her response, “You too.”
 LOL

 Love the show?
-Subscribe and get updates, podcast updates and articles designed to empower young professionals, just like you, sent directly to your inbox.
+Subscribe and get updates, podcast updates and articles designed to empower Black employees, just like you, sent directly to your inbox.
+You will also get the 10 part email series “The 10 Career Commandments,” based on Biggie’s “The 10 Crack Commandments.”
 SUBSCRIBE NOW